eventual

 Application Components

 Application materials, including the Author’s Form and Publisher’s Form, must be submitted to CAA with the additional materials in the Checklist.
-The author is responsible for requesting information from the publisher and ensuring that the publisher submits the Publisher’s Form, reader’s report, and budget to CAA.
+The author is responsible for requesting information from the publisher and ensuring that the publisher submits the Publishe’s Form and reader’s report to CAA.

-In addition to the material submitted by the publisher, the author provides proof of PhD and current professional standing, response to reader’s reports supplied by the publisher, a complete list of images, sources, rights requested and obtained, and costs per image, and individual portions of the manuscript itself.
+The author provides a response to reader’s reports supplied by the publisher, a complete list of images, sources, rights requested and obtained, and costs per image, and individual portions of the manuscript itself.
 Please see the checklist for more information.

 A Note on Reader’s Reports